Spanish–Moro conflict: Chinese weapons deliveries to the Moros against Spain

+Attempts at people seeking Ottoman intervention against Spain in the Moro Sultanates ended in failure.

 Chinese who lived in Sulu ran guns across a Spanish blockade to supply the Moro Datus and Sultanates with weapons to fight the Spanish, who were engaging in a campaign to subjugate the Moro sultanates on Mindanao.
 A trade involving the Moros selling slaves and other goods in exchange for guns developed.
 The Chinese had infiltrated the economy of the sultanate, taking control of the Sultanate's economies in Mindanao and dominating the markets.
 Though the Sultans did not like the fact that the Chinese had a monopoly over the economy, they did business with them.
 The Chinese set up a trading network between Singapore, Zamboanga, Jolo and Sulu.

-The Chinese sold small arms like Enfield and Spencer Rifles to the Buayan Datu Uto.
+The Chinese sold small arms like Spencer rifles to the Buayan Datu Uto.
 They were used to battle the Spanish invasion of Buayan.
 The Datu paid for the weapons in slaves.
 The population of Chinese in Mindanao in the 1880s was 1,000.
 The Chinese ran guns across a Spanish blockade to sell to Mindanao Moros.
 The purchases of these weapons were paid for by the Moros in slaves in addition to other goods.
 The main group of people selling guns were the Chinese in Sulu.
 The Chinese took control of the economy and used steamers to ship goods for exporting and importing.
 Opium, ivory, textiles, and crockery were among the other goods which the Chinese sold.

 The Chinese on Maimbung sent the weapons to the Sulu Sultanate, who used them to battle the Spanish and resist their attacks.
 A Chinese-Mestizo was one of the Sultan's brothers-in-law, the Sultan was married to his sister.
 He and the Sultan both owned shares in the ship (named the Far East) which helped smuggled the weapons.

 The Spanish launched a surprise offensive under Colonel Juan Arolas in April 1887 by attacking the Sultanate's capital at Maimbung in an effort to crush resistance.
 Weapons were captured and the property of the Chinese were destroyed while the Chinese were deported to Jolo.

+Muslim Moros like Datu Piang, and the families with the Kong and Tan surnames are the results of non-Muslim Chinese merchants marrying Moros and their Han Chinese Moro mestizo offspring became Muslim.
+The Chinese merchant Tuya Tan of Amoy was the father of the Moro leader Datu Piang who was born to a Maguindanaon Moro woman.

+Filipino Christian settlers were massacred by Moros under Djimbanan, his brother Datu Ali and Datu Piang in September and December 1899.
+Only the Chinese were not harmed.